Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 - Trust certificates are read from the physical device's trusted root certification authorities certificate store rather than from source.
   - Users are expected to install the required public certificates into this certificate store if they are not present already.
   - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
+  - For most users, no action is needed here since IoT Hub uses the [DigiCert Global G2 CA root](https://global-root-g2.chain-demos.digicert.com/info/index.html) certificate which is already installed on most devices.
 - DeviceClient and ModuleClient constructors that take public certificates and private keys as strings have been removed.
   - Users must provide an instance of SSLContext that has their public certificates and private keys loaded into it instead.
   - See [this sample](./device/iot-device-samples/send-event-x509) for the recommended way to create this SSLContext and how to construct your DeviceClient and/or ModuleClient with it.